nsdf-fabric/nsdf-catalog/README.md

 If you are referencing NSDF-catalog in a publication, please cite the following paper:

--  Jakob Luettgau, Giorgio Scorzelli, Valerio Pascucci, Glenn Tarcea, Christine R. Kirkpatrick and Michela Taufer. *NSDF-Catalog: Lightweight Indexing Service  for Democratizing Data Delivery*.
-UCC Main Conference.
+- Jakob Luettgau, Giorgio Scorzelli, Glenn Tarcea, Christine R. Kirkpatrick, Valerio Pascucci and Michela Taufer. *NSDF-Catalog: Lightweight Indexing Service for Democratizing Data Delivery*.
+In Proceedings of the 15th IEEE/ACM International Conference on Utility and Cloud Computing (UCC), pages 1–10, Seattle, WA, USA, December 2022.
+IEEE Computer Society.

 On GitHub, you can copy this citation in APA or BibTeX format via the "Cite this repository" button.